Therealchainman/archive-cp/cses/tree_algorithms.md

 ## Tree Diameter

-### Solution 1:  tree dp + store maximum length to leaf fro mnode + find the maximum length including the node and two paths to leaf nodes + O(n) time
+### Solution 1:  tree dp + store maximum length to leaf from node + find the maximum length including the node and two paths to leaf nodes + O(n) time

 This times out in python, must be implemented in c++